ferret99gt/GradioMVL/README.md

    - Adjust default input latency to 300ms for now.
    - Set max input latency based on size of input buffer to model.
 Can't be bigger!
    - Added constant power crossfade option.
- - 2023-09-xx:
+ - 2023-09-25:
    - Reworked input/conversion/output threads again to further improve latency.
+A tad unsure on this, may revert in future.
+   - Added "zeroed" default voice, provided on Discord by Quack.
+   - Added automatic download of MetaVoiceLive models.
+No more getting MVML 1.4 manually and copying it over.

 ## Setup

  - Install Python 3.10.x and make sure it is added to PATH.
  - Clone this repo.
- - Get the MVL models.
-Retrieve a copy of the MVML 1.4 download or install the normal MVL to get it.
-Navigate to "resources\app\dist\metavoice\ai" and copy the entire studio_models folder to your new repo.
-   - You should have "GradioMVL\studio_models" with the two .pt files, and "GradioMVL\studio_models\targets" with the .npy files.
-   - This is not optional, you must have these files.
  - Either open a command window and navgiate to the repo, or find it in Explorer.
 Run launch.bat!
 It will install all dependencies and then start!
    - The first time launch will take a bit as it has to download and install Torch, a 2+ gig install.
+   - It will also download the models from the MetaVoiceLive github repo.
+The preprocessor model is about 1.2 gig so may take a moment as well.
    - GradioMVL makes a Python VENV, so everything is self-contained.
 You can delete the repo entirely and it'll all be cleaned up.
  - GradioMVL will load the model.
 There is a warm-up process that takes approximately 30-45 seconds to complete.
  - When you're told to open localhost:7860 you're ready to go!
 Just open it in your web browser.